genestack/user-docs/docs/user-guide/doc-odm-user-guide/transformations/how-to-run-a-transformation.md

 }
 ```

 Monitor and review logs the same way as Steps 4–5.
 When the job completes, the logs contain the ODM accessions of all objects that were created or updated.
-Logs are uploaded as an attachment to the same study.

 ## Use-case guides

-- For single-cell HDF5 ingestion, see [single-cell/single-cell-getting-started.md](single-cell/single-cell-getting-started.md).
+- For single-cell HDF5 ingestion, see [Single-cell data in ODM: Getting started](single-cell/single-cell-getting-started.md).
 - For CSV-to-Sample-group conversion, see the [`metadata-basic` image](available-images-reference.md#metadata-basic).
 - For the full endpoint specifications, see [API reference](#) <!-- TODO(swagger): repoint to OpenAPI/Swagger spec (was api-reference.md) -->.